 Can Nightmares be cured?

-From my reading on this topic it appears that if you have multiple nightmares about several experiences they may be more readily treated than those people who have a single horrific experience that recurs in their nightmare.
-There are also differences in results in treating childhood abuse verses adult abuse and trauma.
+From my reading on this topic, it appears that if you have multiple nightmares about several experiences they may be more readily treated than those people who have a single horrific experience that recurs in their nightmare.
+There are also differences in results in treating childhood abuse versus adult abuse and trauma.
 Military type trauma is especially resistant to treatment sometimes.

 You might want to take a look at other posts on: